 Nearly all incoming Ph.D. students receive full tuition remission, a 50% subsidy in general student fees (starting fall 2020), a multi-year research or teaching assistantship, annual travel funding, and an 80% subsidy for student health insurance.
 Stipend levels are highly competitive, and with Waco’s low cost of living, roughly two-thirds of Ph.D. graduates accrue no student loan debt during their doctoral program.

 Masters programs offer varying levels of support, ranging from a partial tuition waiver to full tuition remission with a stipend.
 Please contact your program of interest for details.
 Professional programs typically do not provide funding support.

 A rigorous graduate education often brings a convergence of academic, professional, and personal stress.
 In light of this reality, the Graduate School offers programs and resources designed to help students thrive during their time at Baylor.
-Our Life on the Grad Line program helps demystify the various stages of earning your degree.
 Our Graduate Student Association and Graduate Housing Community help cultivate a sense of belonging and collegiality among students.
 The Baylor Counseling Center has programs specifically designed for graduate students.
 Our Conyers and Ramm Scholars programs provide opportunities for students to explore the relationship between faith and research, while our Women in the Academy Program helps women develop their identities as leaders, scholars, and educators.
 Lastly, our Childbirth and Adoption Accommodation policy supports students who start families during their time at Baylor.